Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Examples

-where $\omega\cdot $ describes the action of the automorphism $\omega$ onto $\Bbb H$, that is
+where $\omega\cdot $ describes the action of the automorphism $\omega$ onto $\mathbb H$, that is

 So $K_{c_0}$ is biholomorphic to the product of a disk with an annulus.
-And $\Cal X_0$ has non-trivial deformations, even if the situation may at first sight be rigid, due to the fact that no other elliptic curve than $\Bbb E$ admits $\omega$ as an automorphism.
-A CR submersion close to but different from $\Cal X_0$ is encoded in a path $c$ in $\Bbb H$ with
+And $\mathcal X_0$ has non-trivial deformations, even if the situation may at first sight be rigid, due to the fact that no other elliptic curve than $\mathbb E$ admits $\omega$ as an automorphism.
+A CR submersion close to but different from $\mathcal X_0$ is encoded in a path $c$ in $\mathbb H$ with

 Such a structure is of course non-constant (in the sense that the fibers of the CR submersion are not all the same) and this explains how it is possible that the monodromy is not a biholomorphism of any fiber (cf. \cite{M-V}).
-This is indeed an example of a non-versal Kuranishi family.

-Observe that we are in the special case where the dimension of $K_{c_0}$ is one more than the dimension of the Kuranishi space it is constructed with.
-This extra-dimension comes from the fact that we need $\Cal X_0$ to be represented by a path and not a loop in $K_{c_0}$.
-Without this trick, one should take as $K_{c_0}$ the quotient of $\Bbb D_\omega$ by the action generated by $\omega$; but we should then consider $K_{c_0}$ as {\it an orbifold}.

-More generally, if we take as $\Cal X_0$ a CR bundle with fiber $X_0$ a compact complex $2$-torus and monodromy an automorphism of $X_0$ non-isotopic to the identity and non-periodic (such pairs exist, see \cite{G-V}), the same construction yields as $K_{c_0}$ the product of the Kuranishi space $K_0$ of $X_0$, an open set of $\Bbb C^4$, with an annulus.
+This is indeed an example of a non-versal Kuranishi family. \\ Observe that we are in the special case where the dimension of $K_{c_0}$ is one more than the dimension of the Kuranishi space it is constructed with.
+This extra-dimension comes from the fact that we need $\mathcal X_0$ to be represented by a path and not a loop in $K_{c_0}$.
+Without this trick, one should take as $K_{c_0}$ the quotient of $\mathbb D_\omega$ by the action generated by $\omega$; but we should then consider $K_{c_0}$ as {\it an orbifold}. \\ More generally, if we take as $\mathcal X_0$ a CR bundle with fiber $X_0$ a compact complex $2$-torus and monodromy an automorphism of $X_0$ non-isotopic to the identity and non-periodic (such pairs exist, see \cite{G-V}), the same construction yields as $K_{c_0}$ the product of the Kuranishi space $K_0$ of $X_0$, an open set of $\mathbb C^4$, with an annulus.
 Forgetting the extra-dimension, one should take the quotient of $K_0$ by the action generated by this automorphism; but we should then consider a non-Hausdorff space.
-Once again, our Kuranishi space is not versal.
+Once again, our Kuranishi type moduli space is not versal. \\ On the contrary, when the monodromy of the fiber $X_0$ is not isotopic to the identity but extends as an automorphism of any manifold in the Kuranishi space $K_0$ of $X_0$, we may take $K_0$ as $K_{c_0}$ and gain one dimension with respect to our construction.
+However, with this "reduced" $K_{c_0}$, there is no equivalent to Theorem \ref{completetheorem}, because the space $\mathcal K^g$ is not complete.
+There is no hope to obtain a non-trivial CR bundle as pull-back by a {\it constant map}. \\ Hence, we see that in all these examples, our space $K_{c_0}$ is not versal but it is minimal with respect to properties of Theorems \ref{main} and \ref{completetheorem}.
+This strongly suggests that there is no versal space in this situation.